 For anyone who’s looking to take some great photos, you will not be disappointed as the beauty is everywhere – from reflections off the water to the magnificent alder trees and more surrounding the area.
 The deep turquoise and clarity of the water is really quite jaw dropping, I’ve never really seen anything quite like this magical place.

-Directions: From McKenzie Bridge, take Highway 126 east 13 miles to Trailbridge Reservoir.
+From McKenzie Bridge, take Highway 126 east 13 miles to Trailbridge Reservoir.
 Turn left (west) on Forest Road 732, crossing the McKenzie River.
 Go straight at the junction, northeast up Forest Road 655 to McKenzie River Trailhead – Tamolitch (Blue Pool).
-Fore more in depth directions, be sure not to miss this article at Bend Wild.

 If you’re looking to camp up Mckenzie River, there are 14 US Forest Service Campgrounds to choose from.
 One popular place to camp, and a local favorite is Delta Campground (Open April 18-October 19).
 Camping here you can enjoy a hiking trail which winds through an ancient forest, where you will find gigantic Doug fir trees which have stood for more than 500 years.